goblinfactory/Draki/backlog.md

 ## TODO

+- found out why older packages show by: goblinfactory, and newer packages show blank?
+Possibly because of some delay in some validation.
 - treat warnings as errors, get to zero warnings.
 - create Draki gitter.
 Remove old.
 - create draki website.